 - Keep the muzzle pointed in a safe direction and your fingers outside the trigger guard at all times! - 2.
-Remove the magazine from your rifle. - 3.
+Remove the magazine from your pistol. - 3.
 Lock the bolt to the rear by retracting the charging handle fully rearward while depressing the bottom part of the bolt catch, then release the charging handle.
-(Refer to the "Disassembly" section on page 27.) - Verify that the firearm is completely unloaded and contains no cartridges or cartridge cases!
+(Refer to the "Disassembly" section on page 30.) - 4.
+Verify that the firearm is completely unloaded and contains no cartridges or cartridge cases!

-- 5. Insert the cable directly into your rifle as shown in Figure 2. - To lock: With the key turned to the farthest clockwise position, insert the loose end of the cable into the lock.
+- 5. Insert the cable directly into your pistol as shown in Figure 2. - To lock: With the key turned to the farthest clockwise position, insert the loose end of the cable into the lock.
 Turn the key counterclockwise and remove the key. - 7.
 Once the lock is securely closed, pull firmly on the lock to test the connection and be sure it is locked.
 Do not leave or store your firearm with the key in the lock!
 Store your locked unloaded firearm and the key in secure, separate locations, away from ammunition, children and unauthorized adults.

-Correct Installation of Lock For RUGER® AR-556® Rifles
+Correct installation of the lock on a RUGER® AR-556® PISTOL.

-FIREARMS ARE DANGEROUS WEAPONS READ THE INSTRUCTIONS AND WARNINGS IN THIS MANUAL THOROUGHLY AND CAREFULLY BEFORE USING.
+FIREARMS ARE DANGEROUS WEAPONS.
+READ THE INSTRUCTIONS AND WARNINGS IN THIS MANUAL THOROUGHLY AND CAREFULLY BEFORE USING.